deemsk/frontend/codestyle/styles.md

 ```

 * no prefixed properties (it does Autoprefixer);
+  * except non-standard vendor properties like `webkit-tap-highlight-color`
+  which is missing in the ["Can I Use"](http://caniuse.com) database.
+Please,
+  remember that you have to have very good reasons to use it, so if there is
+  a way to accomplish a task without such prefixed properties, do it.
 * no base64 encoded images (it does a builder);
 * no `!important` directive;
-  * Except cases when you use it proactively.
+  * except cases when you use it proactively.
 Proactive use of `!important`
     means that it's used as a guarantee that some rule always will work, but not
     as a fix of a specificity problem you’ve already encountered.
 For example: